 It’s easy enough to say “If you do that one more time, I will….” but make sure the consequence you’re threatening is reasonable to the situation and you’re prepared to follow through with it.

-Make sure the consequence you tie to the situation is practical to the offense and not out of proportion or unconnected to the situation.
+When we don’t follow through with consequences or administer them “only sometimes,” kids see no reason to stop their behavior.
+The key is to also make sure the consequence you tie to the situation is practical to the offense and not out of proportion or unconnected to the situation.

 Be firm setting boundaries in your home which are reasonable, for safety and moral reasons, but not too constrictive so that your children feel prohibited from exploring.
-Follow through with boundaries consistently, just like you do with consequences so children learn where the hard line is drawn.

 It’s important to be flexible and give kids breathing room – and grace – to be just that, children.
 They need room to explore and learn without the fear of facing consequences or being reprimanded.